Taya Valkyrie

-Kira Renée Magnin-Forster (born October 22, 1983) is a Canadian professional wrestler, fitness competitor, and model better known by the ring name Taya Valkyrie, who is currently signed to All Elite Wrestling.

-Outside of AEW, she also wrestles for Mexico's Lucha Libre AAA Worldwide (AAA), where she is presently the current AAA Reina de Reinas Champion in her record-tying fourth reign; in Major League Wrestling (MLW) - where she is the current and inaugural MLW Women's Featherweight Champion; and in the National Wrestling Alliance (NWA).
+Kira Renée Magnin-Forster (born October 22, 1983), better known by her ring name Taya Valkyrie, is a Canadian professional wrestler, fitness competitor, and model.
+She is signed to All Elite Wrestling (AEW) where she is a member of MxM TV.
+She also wrestles in Ring of Honor (ROH), in Mexico's Lucha Libre AAA Worldwide (AAA) where she is a record-tying 4-time AAA Reina de Reinas Champion; in Major League Wrestling (MLW)—where she is the inaugural MLW Women's Featherweight Champion; and in the National Wrestling Alliance (NWA).
 Valkyrie holds the record for the longest reigns as Impact Knockouts and AAA Reina de Reinas Champion.

-She previously wrestled in Impact Wrestling - where she is a former (and longest reigning) Impact Knockouts Champion, and a two-time Impact Knockouts World Tag Team Champion - and briefly with WWE under the ring name Franky Monet.
+She previously wrestled in Impact Wrestling—where she is a former (and longest reigning) Impact Knockouts Champion, and a two-time Impact Knockouts World Tag Team Champion—and briefly with WWE under the ring name Franky Monet.

 Early life

 Forster is a classically trained ballerina.
 She had trained in gymnastics and studied dance since age four and went on to study at the Royal Winnipeg Ballet.
-In 2005 she began competing in fitness competitions and doing fitness modeling, placing 1st in CBBF Canadian Championships 2010, and 2nd in the Arnold Amateur in 2011.
+In 2005 she began competing in fitness competitions and doing fitness modelling, placing 1st in CBBF Canadian Championships 2010, and 2nd in the Arnold Amateur in 2011.
 She featured in several fitness magazines and calendars over her fitness career.